nicolasochem/tzip/proposals/tzip-12/tzip-12.md

       e.g. `6883675` or an [RFC-3339](https://tools.ietf.org/html/rfc3339) date,
       e.g. `2020-10-23`).

-The TZIP-16 `"views"` field MUST be present, cf. section [Off-chain-views](#off-chain-views).
+The TZIP-16 `"views"` field MUST be present, see section [Off-chain-views](#off-chain-views).

 A TZIP-12-specific field `"permissions"` is defined in [Exposing Permissions